 Indiana is one of only a handful of states that restrict home funerals by requiring the involvement of a licensed funeral director in many aspects of final arrangements.
 Here is an overview of the rules that govern home funerals in Indiana.

-Although a funeral director must carry out disposition arrangements, Indiana law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to a person appointed by the deceased person before death, then to the agent under any health care power of attorney, and after that to family members in an established order.
+Although a funeral director must carry out disposition arrangements, Indiana law determines who has the right to make final decisions about a person's body and funeral services.
+This right and responsibility goes to the following people, in order:

 You will need certified copies of the death certificate to carry out other tasks after the death, such as transferring the deceased person's property to inheritors.
 The funeral director who files the death certificate should be able to order copies for you.

 You must arrange cremation through a funeral director, who will obtain the required permits.
 In Indiana, there is a required waiting period of 48 hours before cremation may occur, unless waived by the local health officer.
-(Indiana Code § 23-14-31-36 (2018).)
+(Ind.
+Code § 23-14-31-36 (2024).)

 Indiana law permits the person having legal control over the cremated remains to keep them or dispose of them by:

 The person having legal control over the cremated remains must file a form with the county recorder documenting the date, manner of disposal, and a description of the property where the ashes were scattered or placed.
 This form must be filed within ten days after disposal.
-(See Indiana Code § 23-14-31-44 (2018).)
+(Ind.
+Code § 23-14-31-44 (2024).)